This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 To understand recommended protein intake, specifically how many grams of protein per day you need, it’s helpful to break it down into three categories or questions:

-1. How much protein do you need to support healing and body regeneration (general protein requirements)?
+- How much protein do you need to support health and body regeneration (general protein requirements)?

-In general, if you just want to support overall health and longevity, consuming about 50 percent of your body weight in grams of protein per day is ideal.
-In this case, if you weigh 160 pounds, then getting about 80 grams daily from healthy protein sources is recommended.
+In general, if you want to support overall health and longevity, consuming a modest 0.36 grams of protein per pound of body weight, or 0.8 grams of protein per kilogram, per day has been the long-held standard.
+In this case, if you weigh 150 pounds, then getting about 54 grams daily from healthy protein sources is recommended.

-According to the U.S. Food and Drug Administration, the recommended daily minimum intake of protein for adults who are at an average weight and activity level is 56 grams per day for men and 46 grams per day for women.
-However, these are considered minimum amounts.
+The U.S. Food and Drug Administration (USDA) has recommended a daily minimum intake of protein for adults who are at an average weight and activity level of 56 grams per day for men and 46 grams per day for women.
+These were considered the minimal amounts.

 Let’s say you’re trying to really burn body fat fast and looking for the right fat-burning foods.
 This increases your protein requirements.

-In fact, many people (especially women) who hope to lose body fat actually have a protein deficiency, which is why it’s recommended to consume about 0.7 grams to 0.75 grams of protein per pound of body weight daily to burn fat and lose weight.
+In fact, many people (especially women) who hope to lose body fat actually have a protein deficiency, which is why it’s recommended to consume about 0.75 grams to 1 gram of protein per pound of body weight daily to burn fat and lose weight.
 Essentially, you’re going to replace some of those extra carbohydrates in your diet with more sources of protein.

 In this case, if you weigh 160 pounds, then multiply that figure by 0.75.
 At this weight, you’ll want to consume close to 100 to maybe 120 grams total daily.
 So if you eat four meals a day, aim to consume 25 to 30 grams worth of high-proteins foods.